thoughtbot/guides/accessibility/README.md

 Automated checks can catch a lot of common issues before they reach production.

+- Test the application in a browser (like Capybara-driven [Acceptance Tests](./testing-rspec/README.md#acceptance-tests))
 - Use tools such as [WAVE] or [axe's browser extensions] to run audits on your local build
 - Use a CI/CD solution such as [AccessLint] or [axe]